aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/resize-document/_index.md

 ## **How to Resize Document Using Aspose.HTML**

-The [Aspose.Html.Rendering](https://reference.aspose.com/html/net/aspose.html.rendering/) namespace provides a powerful set of tools such as low-level options classes, interfaces, structures, and enumerations for rendering HTML, MHTML, EPUB and SVG documents to different output formats such as PDF, XPS, DOCX, and images.

-The [PageSize](https://reference.aspose.com/html/net/aspose.html.rendering/renderingoptions/pagesetup/) class of the Aspose.Html.Rendering namespace provides a way to specify the width, height, and orientation of the pages when rendering HTML documents to output formats such as PDF, XPS, DOCX, and images.
+The [Aspose.Html.Rendering](https://reference.aspose.com/html/net/aspose.html.rendering/) namespace provides a powerful set of tools such as low-level options classes, interfaces, structures, and enumerations for rendering HTML, MHTML, EPUB, and SVG documents to different output formats such as PDF, XPS, DOCX, and images.
+The [PageSize](https://reference.aspose.com/html/net/aspose.html.rendering/renderingoptions/pagesetup/) class of provides a way to specify the width, height, and orientation of the pages when rendering HTML documents to output formats.
+But sometimes, you may need to crop documents to create a smaller page size that fits the page's content size.
+This means the outer margins, borders, or empty space will be removed.

-### **What is the difference between cropping and resizing a document?**
+The Aspose.HTML for .NET library allows you to adjust the page size to the content and vice versa using the [PageLayoutOptions](https://reference.aspose.com/html/net/aspose.html.rendering/pagesetup/pagelayoutoptions/) property of the [PageSetup](https://reference.aspose.com/html/net/aspose.html.rendering/pagesetup/) object.
+This property is a set of bit flags that control the behavior of the renderer.

+{{% alert color="primary" %}}
+You can easily use C# examples of converting HTML to Images with a custom page layout to convert HTML to PDF, XPS, and DOCX.
+The only differences are in specifying
+ - the appropriate rendering options - ImageRenderingOption, PdfRenderingOption, XpsRenderingOption, or DocRenderingOption;
+ - the appropriate output device - ImageDevice, PdfDevice, XpsDevice or DocDevice.
+{{% /alert %}}

 ### **Convert HTML to PNG with Default Rendering Options**

 To convert HTML to PNG with default rendering options, you should follow a few steps:

 1. Use one of the [HTMLDocument()](https://reference.aspose.com/html/net/aspose.html/htmldocument/htmldocument/) constructors to initialize a `document` instance.
-In the following examples, we load the local `rendering.html` file.
+In the following examples, we load the local [rendering.html](/html/net/resize-document/rendering.html) file.
 1. Initialize an instance of the [ImageRenderingOption](https://reference.aspose.com/html/net/aspose.html.rendering.image/imagerenderingoptions/) class if you want to convert HTML to an image file format.
 By default `ImageFormat` is PNG.
 Also, **note** that by default `HorizontalResolution` and `VerticalResolution` properties are 300 dpi.
 So, the rendered image will be stretched in height and width by about 3 times since the source content's resolution is 96 dpi.
-1. Create a new instance of the [ImageDevice](https://reference.aspose.com/svg/net/aspose.svg.rendering.image/imagedevice/) class.
+1. Create a new instance of the [ImageDevice](https://reference.aspose.com/html/net/aspose.html.rendering.image/imagedevice/) class.
 Use the [ImageDevice()](https://reference.aspose.com/html/net/aspose.html.rendering.image/imagedevice/imagedevice/#constructor_3) consrtructor that takes `options` and output file path `savePath` as parameters.
 1. Use the [RenderTo(device)](https://reference.aspose.com/html/net/aspose.html/htmldocument/renderto/) method to convert HTML to PNG, which takes the `device` object as a parameter.

+Further, the fragment of C# code shows an example of converting an HTML document to an image without any additional options, i.e. with default rendering options.
+As a result of the conversion, an A4 PNG document was obtained with a lot of empty space (see [illustrations of conversion results (a).](/html/net/resize-document/#figures-of-the-conversion-results-with-crop-and-resize))

 {{< highlight java >}}
 using System.IO;